An off-road ride to a stunning Wat Luang Khun Win in the Thai forest jungle.

 Video of Wat Khun Win Temple Grounds

-Once you leave the temple and head back on the track towards Mae Win, you will notice some of the track has been paved with concrete.
+Once you leave the temple and head back on the track towards Mae Win, there is a mix of dirt, possible muddy sections, and single track.

-There is ongoing work to fully pave the route to the Wat Luang Khun Win from the south side, so keep in mind that there may be some excavation work.
+Occasionally, you may encounter roadworks on this part of the route.
+Over the years, there has been a plan to fully pave the route to the Wat Luang Khun Win from the south side.
+So, keep in mind that there may be some excavation work.

 excavator